bartTC/django-markup/docs/bundled_filter/none.rst

 - Filter name: ``none``

-This is the most simplest filter.
+This is the most simple filter.
 It returns the text as is.